Grammarsalad/B_Kits/README.md

 The blade cannot move while performing the display.
 That is, moving ends the performance.

+### Jester Kit

+JESTER: This Bard is well versed in the arts of ridicule and hilarity, and uses <PRO_HISHER> abilities to distract and confuse <PRO_HISHER> enemies, cavorting madly during combat.
+Do not mistake <PRO_HIMHER> for a true fool, however, as <PRO_HESHE> can also be quite deadly.

+Advantages:
+- Starting at 1st level, <PRO_HESHE> can use Taunt one time per day.  <PRO_HESHE> gains one additional use of Taunt every 4 levels.
+- At 1st level,
+- May use <PRO_HISHER> Performance ability to play any song from <PRO_HISHER> repertoire.
+At 1st level, <PRO_HESHE> can use Bafoonery to cheer up <PRO_HISHER> allies.
+At 6th level, <PRO_HESHE> can use cutting humor to Undermine Confidence in <PRO_HISHER> enemies.
+These songs become more powerful as <PRO_HESH> gains levels as described below.

+Disadvantages:
+- The Jester cannot perform Rally, Countersong or Fascinate.
+- The Jester only gains d6 hit points per level.

+BAFOONERY: 1st level,
+(lev 1: immune to fear,  )

+UNERMINE CONFIDENCE:
+1st level: Enemies must save vs. Spell with a +2 bonus or be confused.
+15th level: Enemies must save vs. Spell with a +2 bonus or be confused, and must save vs. Spell or be slowed.
+20th level: Enemies must save vs. Spell with a +2 bonus or be confused, must save vs. Spell at +2 or be knocked unconscious, and must save vs. Spell or be slowed.

+### Skald Kit

+SKALD: This nordic Bard is also a warrior of great strength, skill, and virtue; <PRO_HISHER> songs are inspiring sagas of battle and valor, and the Skald devotes <PRO_HISHER> life to those pursuits.

+Advantages:
+- Rolls d10 for hit points.
+- At 1st level, <PRO_HESHE> gains a +1 to melee attack rolls.  <PRO_HESHE> gains an additional +1 bonus to melee attack rolls every 4 levels (maximum +6 to attack at 20th level).
+- At 1st level, <PRO_HESHE> gains Inspiring Blow whenever <PRO_HESHE> uses <PRO_HISHER> Performance Ability.
+Whenever <PRO_HESHE> lands a blow in melee combat, <PRO_HESHE> extends the effects of <PRO_HISHER> Performance for one additional round.
+- May use <PRO_HISHER> Performance ability to play any song from <PRO_HISHER> repertoire.
+At 1st level, <PRO_HESHE> can chant a battlesong to inspire <PRO_HISHER> allies.
+At 6th level, <PRO_HESHE> can Incite Rage in <PRO_HISHER> allies.
+Finally, at 12th level, <PRO_HESHE> can sing Song of the Fallen.
+These songs become more powerful as <PRO_HESH> gains levels as described below.
+The Skald's songs last for as long as <PRO_HESHE> continues to perform, plus 1 round thereafter.
+Each time <PRO_HESHE> lands a blow in melee combat, the effects of <PRO_HISHER> performance extend for one additional round (this ability can only extend a performance by 1 round in a given round.
+That is, if <PRO_HESHE> hits an opponent more than one time in melee combat in a given round, <PRO_HESHE> can only extend the duration of <PRO_HISHER> performance by a single round.
+- At 7th level, <PRO_HESHE> gains +1/2 attack per round.
+- At 14th level, <PRO_HESHE> this bonus increases to +1 attack per round.

+Disadvantages:
+- The Skald casts -2 spells per spell level.
+That is, <PRO_HESHE> begins casting spells at 3rd level.
+- The Skald cannot perform Rally, Countersong or Fascinate.
+- The Skald cannot make use of magical items as the true bard.

+BATTLESONG: ?
+ 1st level: Grants allies a +2 bonus to hit and damage rolls, and a +2 bonus to AC.
+ 15th level: Grants allies a +4 bonus to hit and damage rolls, a +4 bonus to AC, and immunity to fear.
+ 20th level: Grants allies a +4 bonus to hit and damage rolls, a +4 bonus to AC, and immunity to fear, stun, and confusion.

+INCITE RAGE:

+SONG OF THE FALLEN:

 -------------------------------Revise Below this line ----------------------------------------------------

 **Component 001: INSTALL ALL REVISED AND NEW KITS (RADICAL VERSION)**